Atakan97/PlaqueAnalyzerStudio/README.md

 # PlaqueAnalyzer Studio

-PlaqueAnalyzer Studio is a full-stack web application designed to visualize redundancies (referred to as **plaque**) based on relational information content, while providing normalization to reduce them.
+PlaqueAnalyzer Studio is a web application designed to visualize redundancies (referred to as **plaque**) based on relational information content, while providing normalization to reduce them.
 The app is implemented with **Spring Boot** and **Maven**, and relies on the
 [`relational_information_content`](https://github.com/sdbs-uni-p/relational_information_content) tool (included as an external JAR in `libs/`).